Stephen Port: Met Police failings led to more deaths

 Port, 46, is serving a whole-life term for murdering Anthony Walgate, Gabriel Kovari, Daniel Whitworth and Jack Taylor in Barking over 16 months.

-The four deaths were not treated as suspicious until weeks after the final murder.
+The deaths were not regarded suspicious until weeks after the fourth murder.

-Each victim died from a GHB overdose between June 2014 and September 2015.
+The case was branded "one of the most widespread institutional failings in modern history" by the men's families.

+Representing the victims, solicitor Neil Hudgell said: "Our firmly held belief is that the Metropolitan Police's actions were, in part, driven by homophobia."

-Port administered the "date rape" drug to all four men, aged in their early 20s, at his east London home.
+Port killed the four men, who were all aged in their early 20s, by giving them overdoses of the "date rape" drug gamma-hydroxybutyrate (GHB) at his east London home between June 2014 and September 2015.

+He was jailed for life at the Old Bailey in 2016 for the murders and a string of sex assaults.

+Coroner Sarah Munro QC said: "These inquests have, on any view, raised a number of serious concerns."

 The inquests have heard about a long series of failures in the four investigations.